gameproxy/gameproxy.github.io/info/terms.md

 **3.3.** BY POSTING CONTENT ON GAMEPROXY'S PRODUCTS AND SERVICES YOU AGREE TO BE RESPONSIBLE FOR ANY LIABILITIES INCLUDING FOR COPYRIGHT, TRADEMARKS AND PATENTS AS DESCRIBED IN THE WARRANTY.

 **3.4.** You are responsible for visiting other websites linking or referred from GameProxy's websites, and GameProxy is not responsible for — and cannot guarantee the safety of — the content and material on the websites that you have visited, to the extent as described in the warranty.

+**3.5.** You are responsible for clicking on a non-verified game.
+Some of our games that are not verified may have inappropriate, rude, offensive or extremely violent.
+We will try to delete these games as soon as possible though.